step-over/odin-recipes/README.md

 # odin-recipes

-Basic recipe website builded with HTML as part of The Odin Project: Foundations Course
+Recipe website builded with HTML as part of The Odin Project: Foundations Course

-This website was written with a basic knowledge of HTML, to practice (COMPLETE)
+This website includes key elements of HTML like links, media, lists, headings and paragraphs

+Soon I will add CSS and JS to this project to make it nicer